SDK Reference

 : Creates operation/task spans for tracking specific operations (these are aliases)@workflow

-: Creates workflow spans for organizing related operations
+: Creates workflow spans for organizing related operations@tool

 See Decorators for more detailed documentation on using these decorators.